 Filtering your dashboard is a way of segmenting your data so you can look on a more granular level.
 Remember your default dashboard shows you all of the data in the entire organization - it has no filters applied to it at all.
 You may want to look at only one dataset, or even go more granular than that, only one sentiment in one dataset.
 There are multiple possibilities depending on the metadata available to you.

 The Sentiment filter, located at the top of the screen, allows you to choose which sentiment categories you’d like to explore: Problems, Praises, Suggestions, or Questions.
 You can mix and match as you see fit!

 Use the time filter to filter the entire dashboard for a specific time period.

 To filter further, select the filter icon on the far right.
 This dashboard level filter allows you to filter your entire dashboard - all of the widgets on the dashboard at once!
-Use this to filter by Sources, Record fields, Tags, Advanced Filer and even search for a Topic, Opinion or Keyword - basically, all of the same filters you see on the Analysis page.
+Use this to filter by Sources, Record fields, Tags, Advanced Filer and even search for a Topic or an Opinion - basically, all of the same filters you see on the Analysis page.

 Volume and Positive vs. Negative ratio bar charts